KSXGitHub/lazy-template/README.md

 Instead of requiring a complete set of inputs (such as via a `struct`, a `HashMap`, or a JSON object) to be available, the templates from this crate would send queries (which would usually be the names of the variables) to a function (called "responder") to get the value of each query.

-While this library provides a preset parser for a preset template syntax (called `curly_braces`) that works out-of-the-box, it is also flexible enough to the advanced users to provide their own component parsers or even a whole new template parser.
+While this library provides a preset parser for a preset template syntax (called `curly_braces`) that works out-of-the-box, it is also flexible enough to allow advanced users to provide their own component parsers or even a whole new template parser.

 ## Documentation